About Our Research

 Bacteroides, Streptomycetes, etc.

-We are very grateful for the generous support of our research by the following agencies and foundations: NIH-OD, NIGMS, ONR, DARPA, NSF, Sloan Foundation.
+We are very grateful for the generous support of our research by the following agencies and foundations: NIH-OD, NIGMS, NIAID, NIDDK, NCI, ONR, DARPA, NSF, Burroughs Wellcome Fund, Sloan Foundation, Bill & Melinda Gates Foundation, Schaefer Scholars Program.